 Allergies can affect anyone, regardless of age, gender, race, or socioeconomic status.
 We look forward to helping you feel better at Piniella Asthma + Allergy.
 For more information, contact us or schedule an appointment online.
 We have convenient locations to serve you in Coral Gables, FL and Palmetto Bay, FL!

 Table of Contents:

 One of the marvels of the human body is that it can defend itself against harmful invaders such as viruses or bacteria.
-In some people, the body reacts to harmless substances such as dust, mold or pollen by producing an antibody called immunoglobulin E (IgE).
-When patients with one of the allergic diseases (such as rhinitis or asthma) are exposed to these substances, the immune system then rallies its defenses, launching a host of complex chemical weapons to attack and destroy the supposed enemy.
+In some people, the body reacts to harmless substances such as dust, mold, or pollen by producing an antibody called immunoglobulin E (IgE).
+When patients with one allergic disease (such as rhinitis or asthma) are exposed to these substances, the immune system then rallies its defenses, launching a host of complex chemical weapons to attack and destroy the supposed enemy.
 In the process, some unpleasant and, in extreme cases, life-threatening symptoms may be experienced.

 Although the exact genetic factors are not yet understood, the tendency to allergies, as well as to allergic disease, is linked to heredity.

 The best first step in the diagnosis of allergies is a thorough health history and physical examination.
 If you have allergy symptoms that occur in association with exposure to certain things, that is highly significant.
 Allergy diagnostic tests, such as skin tests or blood tests, provide similar information and merely confirm what your health history tells the doctor.
 If your doctor were to rely exclusively on the results of skin or blood tests (without history and physical examination), you could be diagnosed as having an allergic problem that you don’t necessarily have.

 Skin tests, in most situations, are preferable because (1) the results are available immediately, (2) they are less expensive and (3) they are more sensitive to subtle allergies.